beeware/toga/docs/background/topics/layout.rst

 Length units
 ============

 Toga uses CSS units in its public API.
-All size calculations assume that the user has a 96 DPI display; if the user has a higher density display, the sizes that are applied will be scaled accordingly.
-In practice, this means that:
+Their physical size depends on the device type:

 * A CSS pixel is about 1/96 of an inch (0.26 mm) on a desktop screen, and about 1/160 of an inch (0.16 mm) on a phone screen.